-The Marketing for Scientists professional development http://fabcare.com/is-world-efforts-perhaps-another-con-or-the-real/ workshops introduce scientists, engineers, and doctors to fundamental techniques from the business world, like sales, branding and relationship building.
-These fast, paced, interactive programs, led by Marc Kuchner, show how in today’s world marketing can be a positive, even healing force that will help you get more science done.
+The Marketing for Scientists career development workshops introduce scientists, engineers, and doctors to fundamental techniques from the business world, like sales, branding and relationship building.
+These fast, paced, interactive programs, led by Dr. Marc Kuchner, show how in today’s world marketing can be a positive, even healing force that will help you get more science done.
 Learn how to get your ideas across more vividly, win more support for your work, and shape the public debate while maintaining your integrity and building your reputation in the scientific community.

 We tailor the workshop to the group–from graduate students to postdocs to senior scientists.
 Here is a description of a workshop by one postdoc participant, who says “My only regret is not knowing about this sooner when I started applying for jobs.”